MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AdStrength.md

 - **Improve text assets**

   - *Add more headlines or descriptions.* This increases asset coverage and ad combinations, which directly improves Ad strength, which results in more opportunities to show the most relevant message and drive better performance.
   - *Create longer text.* This occurs when headlines or descriptions are too short.
-You'll see a **Fix it** prompt that lets you edit or choose auto—generated text that meets length guidelines, with Ad strength updating in real time.
+You'll see a **Fix it** prompt that lets you edit or choose autoâ€”generated text that meets length guidelines, with Ad strength updating in real time.
   - *Unpin headlines or descriptions.* Unpinning headlines or descriptions allows more flexibility to combine assets, improve diversity, and show the most relevant message, which directly improves Ad strength and performance prediction.

     > [!NOTE]